Putra3340/Floatly/README.md

-# FloatingMusic
+# Floatly

-🎵 **FloatingMusic** is a lightweight local music player built with ❤️ using C# and XAML.
+🎵 **Floatly** is a lightweight local music player built with ❤️ using C# and XAML.
 This project is currently under development and not ready for public builds yet.
 Stay tuned for updates!

 ## Features
 - Play your favorite local music files.